NeoBert/liudengfeng-zipline/docs/source/beginner-tutorial.rst

                                    is '-' the perf will be written to stdout.
                                    [default: -]
    --trading-calendar TRADING-CALENDAR
                                    The calendar you want to use e.g. LSE.
-NYSE is the default.
+XSHG is the default.
    --print-algo / --no-print-algo  Print the algorithm to stdout.
    --help                          Show this message and exit.